hl7au/au-fhir-base/readme.md

 the final output will be in [path]\html\_site

-The current version of the IG is published at... [tba]
+The current version of the IG is published at... http://build.fhir.org/ig/hl7au/au-fhir-base/